joaduo/xpathwebdriver/README.md

 ```

-Pass the url in the command arguments too.
-Eg: `xpathshell duckduckgo.com`
+Or pass the url in the command arguments.
+Eg: `xpathshell github.com/joaduo/xpathwebdriver/`

-On IPython you can enter `browser.select_xpath?` to get documentation on `select_xpath` method.
-This way you can access API docs.
+Inside IPython you can enter `browser.select_xpath?` to get documentation and can access API docs.

 More `XpathBrowser` details at: